Developed by UCLA, SDSC, and TACC

 - Identity connectors (OIDC/SAML, LDAP) and per-system identity mapping.

-- Compute integration for single VM/host (no scheduler) and Slurm clusters.
+- Compute integration for standalone VMs/hosts (no scheduler) and Slurm clusters.

 - Data integration for POSIX and S3/object; policy-based job archiving.